 Continuing your Education

-The first step in continuing your education is to contact Undergraduate Student Services at Boston University’s Metropolitan College.
+The first step in continuing your education is to contact Student Services at Boston University’s Metropolitan College.
 Their academic advisors can suggest the most efficient way for you to pursue the remaining credits you need to graduate.
 While their focus is on undergraduates, you should go see them if you graduated while incarcerated and if you have questions about graduate school.

 Boston University Metropolitan College

 1010 Commonwealth Avenue, 1st Floor